tgen/jetstream/README.md

 The building blocks of a Jetstream pipeline are [templates](docs/templates.md).
 Templates are scripts that describe the steps required for a pipeline.
 Some pipelines can be a single template file.
-Other pipelines will require several template and supporting data files (see [pipelines](docs/pipelines.md)).
+Other pipelines will require several template and supporting data files.

 Templates describe a set of reusable _tasks_ that can be run for multiple sets of input data.
 You can think of templates like a declarative scripting language for building pipelines.

 Here is an example template file:

 ```
 - name: hello_world